QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     @show ourabs(x);

-You will also note that we used an abstract type, ``Real``, and an incomplete parametric type, ``Complex``, when defining the above functions
+You will also note that we used an abstract type, ``Real``, and an incomplete parametric type, ``Complex``, when defining the above functions.

-Unlike the creation of ``struct`` fields, there is no penalty in using abstract types when you define function parameters, as they are used purely to determine which version of a function to use
+Unlike the creation of ``struct`` fields, there is no penalty in using abstract types when you define function parameters, as they are used purely to determine which version of a function to use.

 Multiple Dispatch in Algorithms (Advanced)
 ----------------------------------------------

-If you want an algorithm to have specialized versions when given different input types, you need to declare the types for the function inputs
+If you want an algorithm to have specialized versions when given different input types, you need to declare the types for the function inputs.

-As an example where this could come up, assume that we have some grid ``x`` of values, the results of a function ``f`` applied at those values, and want to calculate an approximate derivative using forward differences
+As an example where this could come up, assume that we have some grid ``x`` of values, the results of a function ``f`` applied at those values, and want to calculate an approximate derivative using forward differences.

 In that case, given :math:`x_n, x_{n+1}, f(x_n)` and :math:`f(x_{n+1})`, the forward-difference approximation of the derivative is